Bob Probert: Literary works

 Before his death, Probert had been working on a memoir with Kirstie McLellan Day, co-writer of Theo Fleury's bestselling autobiography Playing with Fire.
 Probert's widow, Dani, decided to honour his wishes to tell his story and continue with completion of the book.

-"Tough Guy: My Life on the Edge" was published October 26, 2010, by HarperCollins Canada.
+Tough Guy: My Life on the Edge was published October 26, 2010, by HarperCollins Canada.

+In 2019 the book Facing Bob Probert was published by The Hockey News reporter Scoop Malinowski, a compilation of interviews with NHL players who discussed memories of competing against and fighting Probert in the NHL.

 Hockey-related appearances

 Probert routinely appeared in charity games, spoke at conventions, and conducted youth clinics.
 His activities as a Red Wings alumnus were somewhat limited by the fact that, due to his criminal history, he required an immigration waiver each time he wanted to cross the border.

 On January 2, 2007, Probert appeared along with many other former Red Wings teammates to honor the retiring of Steve Yzerman's number 19 at Joe Louis Arena.
 He wore his number 24 Red Wings jersey, and helped former teammate Vladimir Konstantinov onto the ice for the ceremony.
 The Detroit crowd gave him a very warm welcome, which he later said he appreciated.
 He stayed on to watch the game with Joey Kocur behind the penalty box.

 This was noted as a possible reconciliation with the Red Wings organization.
 Apparently it worked, as Probert became a late addition to a January 27, 2007, Red Wings alumni game against the Boston Bruins alumni at Joe Louis Arena.
-He scored a goal and two assists, though the Red Wings alumni lost the game 8–6.
+He scored a goal and had two assists, though the Red Wings alumni lost the game 8–6.

 Probert worked on the Mike Myers 2008 film The Love Guru, making a cameo as a hockey player.
 He commented on the irony of being given jersey number 28 to wear in the film — the same number worn by longtime rival Tie Domi.

 In 2009, Probert participated in the Canadian figure skating reality television show Battle of the Blades which features figure skating pairs of male hockey players and female figure skaters competing against other pairs.
 Probert was partnered with Kristina Lenko.